What do a spaceship and a Porsche GT2 have in common?

 A. They’re Expensive

-While steel brakes or cast iron brakes may cost you around $500, carbon ceramic brakes can set you back by at least $3000 to $15,0000.
+While conventional steel brakes or cast iron brakes may cost you around $500, carbon brakes can set you back by at least $3000 to $15,000.

 For example, getting the Porsche Ceramic Composite Brake (PCCB) for a 911 Turbo can cost you over $21,000.

-Additionally, for optimal compatibility, you’ll also need to skip the more affordable metallic brake pads, semi metallic pads, organic brake pads, and more to get a carbon ceramic brake pad set for your braking system.
+Additionally, for optimal compatibility, you’ll need to skip the more affordable metallic brake pads, semi-metallic pads, organic brake pads, and more to get a carbon ceramic brake pad set for your braking system.

 B. Spongy Feel

-Many car owners who use carbon ceramic brakes complain that their brakes often feel spongy.
+Many car owners who use carbon ceramic brakes complain that they feel spongy, especially compared to traditional brakes.

 However, for people using carbon ceramic brakes for the first time, this sensation of sponginess can be quite hard to manage.

-Now that you’ve gone over the benefits and setbacks of using carbon ceramic rotors, let’s see if CC brakes are the right option for you:
+Now that we’ve gone over the benefits and setbacks of using carbon ceramic rotors let’s go through a few important questions about carbon ceramic brakes.

-Should You Get Carbon Ceramic Brakes For Your Vehicle?
+1. Should I Get Carbon Ceramic Brakes for My Vehicle?

-Simply put, ceramic composite brake discs aren’t a necessity for your car!
+Simply put, ceramic composite brake discs aren’t necessary for your car!